kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-rest-parameters" class="anchor" href="#rest-parameters" aria-hidden="true"><span class="octicon octicon-link"></span></a>Rest Parameters</h3>

-<p>Rest parameters are as fast or faster than the ES5 equivalent under almost all implementations.
-Native implementations provided a performance boost up to 40x (with the exception of V8 where it causes a <a href="https://code.google.com/p/v8/issues/detail?id=2159#c18">known deoptimization</a>).
+Rest parameters are as fast or faster than the ES5 equivalent under almost all implementations.
+Native implementations provided a performance boost up to 40x (with the exception of V8 where it causes a [known deoptimization](https://code.google.com/p/v8/issues/detail?id=2159#c18)).
 Use them with a transpiler.
 They're great.
-Death to <code>arguments</code>.</p>
+Death to `arguments`.
 <table>
 <thead>
 <tr>